adiv-1/Evaluating-Treasury-Yield-Projections-via-Machine-Learning/README.md

 # Evaluating Treasury Yield Projections via Machine Learning

-**Project Description:** This project is focused on comparing the prediction evaluation of two machine learning models (linear regression and LSTM) and their individual abilities in predicting the daily U.S. Treasury 10-Year Yield rate.
+**Project Description:** This project is focused on comparing the prediction evaluation of two machine learning models (linear regression and LSTM) and their individual abilities in predicting the daily U.S. Treasury 10-year Yield rate.

-## Instructions to create a conda enviornment
+## Instructions to create a conda environment
 Building the coda environment to ensure dependencies are managed efficiently.
 ```
 conda create -n treasury_env python=3.11 -y cond activate treasury_env